William B Cook

 Biography

-Though Cook was briefly a “Nittany Lion” when he attended Penn State University for his master’s degree in Communications, he is a Temple Owl at heart.
-He completed his undergraduate degree in Advertising and German language studies, with a minor in Business Administration, at Temple.
+Although Professor Cook was briefly a “Nittany Lion” when he attended Penn State University for his master’s degree in communications, he is a Temple Owl at heart.
+He completed his undergraduate degrees in Advertising and German language studies along with a minor in Business Administration at Temple University.

 Courses Taught